Get involved in student life

 Questions to discuss in the group:

-What to do when involvement gets overwhelming?
+What to do if involvement gets overwhelming

 - Set aside time for your commitment.

 How much time do you need, how much time can you spare, and where does it fit in your weekly schedule?
-Schedule a time each week to evaluate and plan ahead. - Book in time for recovery.
+Schedule a time each week to evaluate and plan ahead. - Book time for recovery.

 It can be hard to say no to a fun assignment or to helping someone else, but you may not have the time or the energy at that moment.
 In the end, it may be too much for you.
-Prioritise what is most important and what will make you feel good in the long run. - Look after yourself!
+Prioritise what is most important and what will make you feel good in the long run. - Look after yourself.

 Eat well, make sure you get the sleep you need, stay active, spend time outdoors so you get daylight.